Mario675/Minecraft_Quick_Homes/README.md

 > - "My hotkey won't activate / It won't respond"

 - You didn't put two colons after the command.

+> - "When I switch homes rapidly, the alt key appears to be stuck somtimes, or when minecraft is busy loading another part of the world that I am teleporting to."

+- This is a documented issue on the [Mincraft Quick Homes Github](https://github.com/Mario675/Minecraft_Quick_Homes/issues/25).
+A temporary fix would be to press, then release the alt key, to unlatch the virtually held key.
+When minecraft is busy, and cannot accept an input into the text line, Minecraft Quick Homes will proceed to type into minecraft without the text line.
+Meaning that windows might pop up from button shortcuts such as the achievement window `(L)`, the server players windows `(P)`, etc.

 ## Important End notes